cherrisimo/oekolopoly-rl/README.md

 conda install -c forge box2d-py
 ```

-Install git:
+3. Install git:
 ```shell
 conda install git
 ```

 RL-Baselines3-Zoo contains further repositories.
 In one of them reside the over 100+ trained agents.
 The argument `--recursive` is used to clone them as well.

-<sub>Note: As of now not sure how to clone the repo with its sub-repos using GitHub Desktop.</sub>
+<sub>Note: As of now not sure how to clone the repository with its sub-repos using GitHub Desktop and not aware if there would be any repercussions when the sub-repos are missing. </sub>

-Clone respective repository with its sub-repos:
+4. Clone respective repository with its sub-repos:
 ```shell
 git clone --recursive https://github.com/DLR-RM/rl-baselines3-zoo
 ```

-In the repository folder execute following command:
+5. In the repository folder execute following command:

 ```shell
 cd rl-baselines3-zoo